-German dieselgate trial begins without ex-VW boss Martin Winterkorn | DW | 16.09.2021
+German Dieselgate trial begins without ex-VW boss Martin Winterkorn | DW | 16.09.2021

 Winterkorn's lawyer Felix Dörr still insists that his client didn't have "early knowledge of the manipulations in the engine-management software" — a claim the ex-VW boss repeated during a special inquiry committee hearing of the German parliament that dealt with the scandal.

-In June this year, Winterkorn was also able to strike a deal for compensation with VW after a special law firm found Winterkorn had acted negligently but not with premediation while in office.
+In June this year, Winterkorn was also able to strike a deal for compensation with VW after a special law firm found Winterkorn had acted negligently but not with premeditation while in office.

 The regional state of Lower Saxony, VW's second-largest shareholder, agreed to the Winterkorn deal, rendering further damage claims against the former VW boss impossible before German courts.

-For Stefan Bratzel, the dieselgate trial in Braunschweig must fully clear up the emission cheating at VW and ensure legal consequences for those responsible.
-The German legal system is challenged to show that not only the small fry gets punished, he said.
+For Stefan Bratzel, the Dieselgate trial in Braunschweig must fully clear up the emissions cheating at VW and ensure legal consequences for those responsible.
+The German legal system is challenged to show that not only the small fry get punished, he said.